Excel Agility: Interactive Spreadsheets

 - Topic: Business Administration, Business Skills, Finance, Software, Taxation and Accounting

-David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in Excel 2016.
-He draws your attention to any differences in Excel 2013, 2010, or 2007 during the presentation as well as in his detailed handouts.
+David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in the subscription-based Microsoft 365 (formerly Office 365) version of Excel.
+David draws your attention to any differences in the older versions of Excel (2021, 2019, 2016 and earlier) during the presentation as well as in his detailed handouts.
 David also provides an Excel workbook that includes most of the examples he uses during the webcast.

 - Discovering the array of form controls available within Excel.